 Thick hair can absorb a lot of texturizing before it starts looking thin.
 Fine hair can’t.

-For fine hair, less texturizing and more reliance on the cut’s shape and length distribution gets a better result than aggressive thinning ever will.
+If you have fine hair, less texturizing and more reliance on the cut’s shape and length distribution will get you a better result than aggressive thinning ever will.

 The Wrong Product Makes Textured Hair Look Worse